renesas-rz/rz_gstreamer_sample_code/01_gst-audioplay/README.md

   gst_message_unref (msg);
 }
 ```
-If the message is GST_MESSAGE_ERROR, the application will print the error message and debugging information.\
+If the message is `GST_MESSAGE_ERROR`, the application will print the error message and debugging information.\
-If the message is GST_MESSAGE_EOS, the application will inform to users that the audio is finished.\
+If the message is `GST_MESSAGE_EOS`, the application will inform to users that the audio is finished.\
-After the message is handled, it should be un-referred by _gst_message_unref()_.
+After the message is handled, it should be un-referred by `gst_message_unref()`.

 ### Clean up
 ```c